manu-mishra/DeepSeekR1onAmazonBedrock/README.md

 For detailed instructions, refer to the AWS documentation on importing customized models.

-### 5. Provision Throughput for the Imported Model

-After the model is successfully imported, you need to purchase Provisioned Throughput to enable inference:

-- In the Bedrock console, go to "Custom models" and select your imported model.
-- Click on "Purchase Provisioned Throughput" and follow the instructions.

-### 6. Invoke the Model
+### 5. Invoke the Model

-With the Provisioned Throughput in place, you can now invoke your model using the Bedrock API:
+You can now invoke your model using the Bedrock API:

 ```python
 import boto3